tailscale/tailscale/docs/k8s/operator-architecture.md

 proxy that allows devices anywhere on the tailnet to access the Service.

 The proxy Pod uses `iptables` or `nftables` rules to DNAT traffic bound for the proxy's tailnet IP to the Service's internal Cluster IP instead.
-This usually means traffic coming in on `tailscale0` is forwarded to the `eth0` interface.

 ```mermaid
 %%{ init: { 'theme':'neutral' } }%%